MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/mac/what-s-new-for-admins-in-office-for-mac.md

 description: "Provides general information for admins about Office for Mac to help them plan deployments to users in their organization"
 ---

-# Overview for admins of Office for Mac
+# Overview of Office for Mac (for admins and IT Pros)

 ***Applies to:*** *Office for Mac, Office LTSC for Mac 2021, Office 2019 for Mac*

+The following Office apps are available for devices running macOS:

+- Word
+- Excel
+- PowerPoint
+- Outlook
+- OneNote
+- OneDrive
+- Teams

 The following sections are intended to provide information to help you plan your deployment of Office to Mac users in your organization.